UmutOzcan/UmutOzcan/README.md

 <h1 align="center">Hi 👋, I'm Umut Ozcan </h1>
 <h3 align="center">A full stack developer from Istanbul, TR</h3>
-<h4 align="center">Hi my name is Umut Ozcan a developer based out of Istanbul.
+<p align="center">Hi my name is Umut Ozcan a developer based out of Istanbul.
 I can briefly say that I'm an always-learner software developer who wants to build his future with zeros and ones.
 I love computer technologies, software and of course video games since childhood.
-This is perhaps the main reason why I chose this profession today. </h4>
+This is perhaps the main reason why I chose this profession today. </p>

 <hr>